 - Outside options: You don’t have to keep your HSA wherever your employer chooses to house the account initially.
 You can move it to a bank of your choosing for your convenience.
 Optum Bank, for example, offers an HSA investment option.

 How to choose your HSA investments

 - Think of your HSA investments as an extension of your other retirement savings accounts: You should generally treat your HSA investments in the same manner as you would your other retirement savings accounts.
 In other words, your HSA investments should look very similar to your 401(k) or IRA assets.

 - Align your asset allocation to your own risk tolerance and timeline: For example, if you’re young and just starting to save for retirement, you have some room to take on a bit more risk than someone in their 50s.
 Still, avoid taking on too much risk to protect your assets and ensure you’re using this HSA hack to your fullest advantage.
 Be sure to diversify your portfolio as much as possible with investments like mutual funds and ETFs.

 Using HSA investments for retirement savings

 HSAs are a great retirement savings tool to use if you have extra money to save but have already maxed out your other retirement accounts for the year.
-Just remember that you must have an HDHP to have an HSA, and that HSAs have their own contribution limits: For 2021, individuals are limited to $3,600 and families are limited to $7,200.
+Just remember that you must have an HDHP to have an HSA, and that HSAs have their own contribution limits.

 |HSA Contribution Limits for 2020 and 2021|